CamelCaseName/HUB75nano/README.md

 in order to show more precise images.
 It also uses the bundled pixel class to display a smiley face.

+The picture example shows how text generated with [this tool](https://www.github.com/CamelCaseName/pic2led) can be shown. simply copy the generated text into your setup, it will take awhile though.
+These images will use around 6,5kb of ROM.

 <img src="https://i.imgur.com/Zr81xNZ.jpg" alt="smiley face" width="200"/>

 # current problems